 Whats wrong with the constant use of the technology at your fingertips.

-- Interferes with intimacy.
-Just imagine a potentially romantic moment—a cozy supper, an intimate conversation, snuggling together—being disrupted by your eagerness to respond to a 140-character tweet or a text message.
+Interferes with intimacy.
+Just imagine a potentially romantic moment—a cozy supper, an intimate conversation, snuggling together—being disrupted by your eagerness to respond to a 140-character tweet, a snapchat message, or a text.
 What happens?
 What message are you sending to your partner?
 I can tell you that romance was just blown out the window!
 When your partner feels that the message you are sending over and over is “What I’m doing on my phone right now is more important than you;” or “I’m more interested in these random people than in you,” feelings of rejection happen.
 Also, don’t feel surprised if your love and sexual life are negatively impacted.

 Tips for using technology smartly